 Somebody's Darling: A Novel

 Jessie Gibbs is a young musician living in present-day Murfreesboro, Tennessee.
-Frustrated by her single state and stalled performing career, she seeks adventure and romance as camp cook for a Civil War re-enactors’ group.
-One moonlit night in the woods near her unit’s encampment, she meets a man whose motley Confederate uniform suggests that he’s a fellow re-enactor.
-Lemuel Sanders is handsome and soft-spoken, with an old-fashioned courtesy – everything she has wanted in a man.
-He’s clearly interested in her.
+Frustrated by her single state and stalled performing career, she seeks adventure and romance as camp cook for a group of Civil War re-enactors.
+One moonlit night in the woods near her unit’s encampment, she meets a man whose motley uniform suggests that he’s a fellow “living historian."
+Lemuel Sanders is handsome and soft-spoken, with a charming, old-fashioned courtesy.
+He’s clearly attracted to her.
 There is just one drawback: He’s a ghost.

-Lem tells Jessie that he is the spirit of a soldier killed in the 1862 battle of Stones River and hastily buried with six other Rebels in an unmarked grave.
+Lem tells Jessie that he was killed in the 1862 battle of Stones River and hastily buried with six other soldiers in an unmarked grave.
 He has a mission: to enlist a living person to find his family in the Smoky Mountains and let them know that he died and where he is buried.
 He is unaware that 145 years have passed, but learning that doesn’t diminish his resolve to make the gravesite known and obtain a proper burial for himself and the other soldiers interred with him, so that all those families may know peace at last.

 Though terrified at first, Jessie is drawn to help him and they fall in love.
 She is torn: wanting to find his people so that he can go to his eternal rest, but knowing that by doing so she will lose him forever.
 However, not finding them will be disastrous, because she fears that Lem will never abandon his quest, and she will never be free of her passion for him to seek a real-world lover.